InsultingPros/AcediaCore/docs/events.md

 Providing support for your own signals and slots actually takes quite a bit more work that using them.
+It is definitely more work than with listener-type objects.
 Here we will consider main use cases.

 ### Simple notification events